lukecyu/amr-parser-s2s-ancestor/README.md

 mkdir data/tmp/
 ```

+## Dataset
+Please refer to [stog](https://github.com/sheng-z/stog) for constructing the recategorization dataset.

 ## Train
 Modify the dataset path in the configuration file `configs/config.yaml` before training (see explanation from the last few lines in the file).
 We also provide the hyperparaters shown in the paper for the experiment of AMR2 with recategorization.
 Modify it if you need.